Posted by: dance123 on: December 23, 2008

 3. For Wyclef Jean Music click here: Wyclef Jean Music.

-Posted by: dance123 on: December 22, 2008
+Posted December 22, 2008

-Dance123 Word up! is not about teaching you how to dance, but you’ll certainly be able to grab a few moves from all the cool videos.
+Dance123 Word up! is not about teaching you how to dance, but you’ll certainly may be able to grab a few moves from all the cool videos.

 To start things off on the right foot check out this first video.
 It’s a definite must see!
 If you’ve seen it already– it’s okay see it again its worth it, because these guys are on top of their game.
 Word up!